psthomas/psthomas.github.io/_posts/2021-06-10-elections-eval.md

 share: false
 ---

-It's been a little while since the 2020 elections, so I finally got around to evaluating my election model.
-I'm hoping to run a similar model in the future, so this post is an attempt to learn what worked and what didn't so I can improve it next time.
+It's been a little while since the 2020 elections, and I finally got around to evaluating my election model.
+I'm hoping to run a similar model in the future, so this post is an attempt to learn what didn't work so I can improve on it next time.
 If you haven't read my initial post on the subject, that will provide helpful context (especially the "How it Works" [section](https://pstblog.com/2020/09/09/elections-meta#how)).

+Overall, I think my model performed pretty well and it was correct to focus on the Senate in the final weeks of the campaign.
+But systematic bias against Republicans in the polling made it really tough for anyone to accurately estimate Democratic win probabilities.
+This led to a situation where the rank order of the power values was correct (in my opinion), but their magnitudes were off due to polling error.

 This evaluation is organized into three parts.
 First, I compare the actual vs. projected results and calculate the polling error for each office.
 Next, I evaluate my approach for combining the projections by rerunning the models centered on the actual election outcomes.
 Finally, I compare these model priorities to the revealed preference of donors via campaign spending to get an objective measure of its performance.

-Overall, I think my model performed pretty well and it was correct to focus on the Senate in the final weeks of the campaign.
-But systematic bias against Republicans in the polling made it really tough for anyone to accurately estimate Democratic win probabilities.
-This led to a situation where the rank order of the power values was correct (in my opinion), but the magnitude of the differences between them was off due to polling error.

 ## Polling Error